Stelato

-Stelato (享界 (Xiǎngjiè)) is a Chinese premium electric vehicle brand established in 2024.
+Stelato (享界汽车 (Xiǎngjiè Qìchē)) is a Chinese premium electric vehicle brand established in 2024.
 The brand operates under Harmony Intelligent Mobility Alliance (HIMA), a collaboration between BAIC BluePark and Huawei.

 History

 In December 2023, Huawei, through its automotive business Harmony Intelligent Mobility Alliance (HIMA), registered a third car brand named Stelato.
 This brand was created in collaboration with BAIC Group's subsidiary, BAIC BluePark, which committed to producing a jointly developed model at its Beijing factory.

 Stelato made its market debut in March 2024 with the unveiling of the Stelato S9, a battery electric full-size luxury sedan.
 Although the S9 featured Huawei's software and BAIC's technical capabilities, its design closely resembled the Luxeed S7, a smaller sedan produced since 2023 with Chery.
 The S9 was officially launched in April 2024 at the Beijing Auto Show.